dsingleton/dsingleton.co.uk/_posts/2011-01-06-erlang-beginners-tutorial.md

 Its a language that will stretch my brain a bit, teach me to think about programming in a different way, and I know some folks using it (Mostly [Smarkets](http://smarkets.com/) and [IRCCloud](http://irccloud.com)) who’s brains I can pick in the pub.

-These are my quick notes from an Erlang newbie, hopefully useful to someone else getting started who justs wants to install it, write Hello World and go from there.
+These are my quick notes from an Erlang newbie, hopefully useful to someone else getting started who just wants to install it, write Hello World and go from there.

-### Installing Erlang on OSX
+### Installing Erlang on OS X

-This is incredibly easy with [Homebrew](https://github.com/mxcl/homebrew) (a package manager for OSX).
+This is incredibly easy with [Homebrew](https://github.com/mxcl/homebrew) (a package manager for OS X).
 As simple as:

 ```
 brew install erlang